Kotlin/kotlinx-datetime/README.md

 ## Operations

-With the above types you can get the following operations done.
+With the above types, you can get the following operations done.

 ### Getting the current moment of time